 Verses 1-8 deal implicitly with Jews, particularly Christian Jews.
 Verses 9-16 deal explicitly with Jews.
-Verse 17 heightens the tension by speaking directly to Jews.
-But through-out Romans 2 the focus remains in Jews.
+Rom 2:17 heightens the tension by speaking directly to Jews.
+But throughout Romans 2 the focus remains on Jews.

 This focus on Jews was very relevant in Paul’s day because converted Jews dominated the church and the Jewish traditions flowed strongly in the veins of the church.
 But in our day the Jew/Gentile issue is perhaps irrelevant.
 However, the argument that Paul uses to show that Jews and Gentiles are equal before God, namely that external things will not benefit one in the judgment, is very relevant in our day.

 2:21 you, therefore, who teach another, do you not teach yourself?
 You who preach that one shall not steal, do you steal?2:22 You who say that one should not commit adultery, do you commit adultery?
 You who abhor idols, do you rob temples?
 2:23 You who boast in the Law, through your breaking the Law, do you dishonor God?2:24 For “THE NAME OF GOD IS BLASPHEMED AMONG THE GENTILES BECAUSE OF YOU,” just as it is written.

-The preceding verses (2:14-16) explain how it is possible for Gentiles, that do not have the law, to be “doers of the Law” (2:13), and therefore to be “just before God” (2:13).
+The preceding verses (Rom 2:14-16) explain how it is possible for Gentiles, that do not have the law, to be “doers of the Law” (2:13), and therefore to be “just before God” (Rom 2:13).
 The current verses accuse Jews—who believe they are justified by the Law—of being sinners.
-Consequently, as stated earlier, the Jew “who have sinned under the Law will be judged by the Law” (2:12).
+Consequently, as stated earlier, the Jew “who have sinned under the Law will be judged by the Law” (Rom 2:12).
 The purpose remains to warn Jews they are wrong when they assume that they are justified by the Law, and therefore will escape judgment.
 Paul is helping Jews to understand their need for God’s grace.